Privacy policy

 Data processing

-We have concluded a data processing agreement (DPA) with the above-mentioned provider.
+We have concluded a data processing agreement (DPA) for the use of the above-mentioned service.
 This is a contract mandated by data privacy laws that guarantees that they process personal data of our website visitors only based on our instructions and in compliance with the GDPR.

 7. Plug-ins and Tools